 Baylor assistant fired; charged with soliciting prostitute

-In this Feb.
-1, 2017 file photo, Baylor head football coach Matt Rhule talks with reporters at a NCAA college news conference during national signing day in Waco, Texas.
-Brandon Washington was fired Saturday, Feb.
-4 after school officials learned that he had been arrested earlier in the day on a Class B misdemeanor punishable by up to 180 days in a jail and a $2,000 fine.
+Baylor University fired a newly hired assistant strength and conditioning coach after he was arrested on a prostitution solicitation charge, the latest legal development at a school wracked a by a sexual assault scandal.
+Brandon Washington was fired Saturday after school officials learned he had been arrested earlier in the day on a misdemeanor punishable by up to 180 days in a jail and a $2,000 fine.

 Add your comments below